 How to Make Sprinkle Sugar cookies

-This recipe doesn’t require any special ingredients, just the normal round of cookie things: butter, sugar, an egg, flour, baking soda, salt, and tons of sprinkles.
+This recipe doesn't require any special ingredients, just your normal list of of cookie things: butter, sugar, an egg, flour, baking soda, salt, oh, and tons of sprinkles.

 I always use the standard rainbow sprinkles for this recipe.
 I did have some chocolate ones lying around, and the chocolate sprinkles were also excellent.
 Some people use non-perils as well.
 While I haven't tried those, I'm sure they would work and add a crunch to the outside!

 Fair warning, these cookies do require a ton of sprinkles so be sure you have enough before diving into the recipe.
 I buy my sprinkles in large quantities, but if you don't have a lot on hand you can always just add sprinkles to the tops instead of covering the entire cookie.